 The product you are purchasing is

 .
-The purchase comes with one eight (8) fl. oz. bottle of H3O Concentrate,
+The purchase comes as one eight (8) fl. oz. bottle of H3O Concentrate.

 You never use the H3O concentrate in its concentrated form